Ab initio Determination of Phase Stabilities of Dynamically Disordered Solids: rotational C2 disorder in Li2C2: Results and discussion

 Fig.\ \ref{fig:SS_TI} (a) shows the free energy differences between the two phases at 600 and 650 K. We see that at 600 K the orthorhombic phase is favored by 1 meV/f.u., while at 650 K the cubic phase is 4 meV/f.u.\ lower in free energy.
 A linear interpolation results in a phase transition temperature of 611 K. Comparing this temperature to an experimental transition temperature is not straightforward.
-It was noted \cite{Ruschewitz1999} that the first appearance of an XRD reflection corresponding to the high temperature phase upon heating appears at around 693 K, and differential scanning calorimetry (DSC) measurements \cite{Dre2013} puts the transition at $\sim$ 725 K. Our thermodynamic transition temperature is thus likely somewhat underestimated, although in fair agreement considering all approximations inherent to the simulations, including the exchange-correlation functional and the finite and defect-free supercells.
-It was further noted \cite{Ruschewitz1999}, however, that the two phases continue to co-exist over a broad temperature range.
+It was noted \cite{Ruschewitz1999} that the first appearance of an XRD reflection corresponding to the high temperature phase upon heating appears at around 693 K, and differential scanning calorimetry (DSC) measurements \cite{Dre2013} puts the transition at $\sim$ 725 K. Our thermodynamic transition temperature is thus likely underestimated, although in fair agreement considering all approximations inherent to the simulations, including the exchange-correlation functional and the finite and defect-free supercells.
+We note that this also highlights a well known difficulty in modelling solid-solid phase transitions, namely that small shifts in the free energy difference between the phases, can lead to substantial shifts in the predicted transition temperature.
+As is clear from Fig.\ \ref{fig:SS_TI}, we clearly deal with small free energy differences, and the methodology is thus certainly susceptible to this difficulty.

+It has also noted \cite{Ruschewitz1999}, however, that the two phases continue to co-exist over a broad temperature range.
 This is in agreement with the result from Fig.\ \ref{fig:SS_TI} (a) that the two phases appear to be free energy local minima both above and below the transition temperature.

+Generally, the employed TI procedure may require large simulation times to properly capture the transition from order to dynamical disorder along the deformation path.
+Thus, machine-learning force-fields (MLFF) approaches, where the computational complexity of force evaluations can be reduced by orders-of-magnitude, may be of great help if they are able to provide the required accuracy.
+Though in this paper we do not rely on MLFFs for our main results, we have trained a GAP potential in the form implemented in VASP (see Section IIB), and use it to gauge if qualitatively similar results as in the AIMD simulations are obtained using the MLFF with much larger simulations lengths.
+Fig. \ref{fig:SS_TI_mlff} shows the results of the SSTI at 600K using the same cell parameters as in the AIMD based run.
+We run each simulation for at least 2$\times$10$^6$ timesteps (500 ps), skipping 5$\times$10$^5$ (125 ps) for equilibration.

+We see that the qualitative behaviour of the stresses on the deformation path is the same as in the AIMD case (Fig.\ \ref{fig:SS_TI}).
+There are, however, some quantitative differences in the stresses, resulting in an over-stabilization of the orthorhombic phase, in comparison to the AIMD case.
+Nevertheless, we note that the qualitative picture of two minima, one for the ordered and one for the dynamically disordered phase, is reproduced by the MLFF, and thus holds in the limit of simulations times significantly longer than those accessible by AIMD.

 The slight non-zero values of the stresses at $\lambda$ = 0 and 1 are due to the fact that the configurations chosen as starting points, turn out, once very long simulations have been run, to be slightly offset from the equilibrium ones.
 That is, the path we choose through configuration space passes slightly to the side of the actual minima.
 The change in free-energy in adjusting for this is, however, negligible, in the "worst" case, which is $\lambda$ = 1 at 650 K, this free energy correction can be estimated to be below 0.5 meV/f.u.